 - The Pacific Climate Change Finance Assessment Framework (PCCFAF) applied in 8 FICs was recognised internationally by the UNFCCC’s Standing Committee on Finance as global good practice for assessing the needs of developing countries.

 - Forum Economic Ministers’ approval in May 2019 for further work on a revised PFM approach, including the inclusion of climate finance in the PEFA Framework.
-To coordinate and facilitate the implementation of key Finance and Economic Ministerial Meeting decisions related to PFM and climate change finance, an Informal Technical Working Group (TWG) on PFM and Climate Change Finance was established in 2020 which is co-chaired by the Pacific Financial Technical Assistance Centre (PFTAC) and PIFS.
-Currently, the Informal TWG focuses on three workstreams: (i) inclusion of climate change considerations into PEFA Framework.
+To coordinate and facilitate the implementation of key Finance and Economic Ministerial Meeting decisions related to PFM and climate change finance, a Technical Working Group (TWG) on PFM and Climate Change Finance was established in 2020 which is co-chaired by the Pacific Financial Technical Assistance Centre (PFTAC) and PIFS.
+Currently, the TWG focuses on three workstreams: (i) inclusion of climate change considerations into PEFA Framework.
 This workstream includes a pilot of the new PEFA Climate Module which has just been completed in Samoa under the leadership of PFTAC; (ii) development of a Regional National Implementing Entity (NIE) Guideline for the Green Climate Fund and Adaptation Fund; and (iii) development of a Regional National Implementing Entity (NIE) Guideline for the Green Climate Fund and Adaptation Fund.

 - Completion of a regional consolidated PFM issues matrix for eight FICs and approval of the PFM climate finance pager highlighting key reform areas to enhance accessibility.

 - Supported Ocean finance profiling for Tonga in collaboration with the Office of the Pacific Ocean Commissioner (OPOC) and the Forum Fisheries Agency (FFA).